rabobank-blockchain/universal-ledger-agent/docs/Integration.md

 npm install ula-vc-data-management --save
 ```

-### Implement
+### Instantiating the ULA

-Now that we have a clear view of all the elements and their responsibilities, let's start instatiating them so we can configure the ULA.
+Now that we have a clear view of all the elements and their responsibilities, let's start instantiating them so we can configure the ULA.
 We will do this from bottom to top:

 1) Instantiate dependencies
 2) Instantiate plugins with their dependencies